-Maybe it’s the COVID era, maybe it’s just me, or maybe it’s just time.
+Maybe it’s COVID and the implications science has on our health, maybe it’s just me, or maybe it’s just time.

-This is an incredible time to be alive, to watch history unfold, to see science at work, to observe significant changes occurring before our eyes.
+This is an incredible time to be alive, to watch history unfold, to see science at work, and to observe significant changes occurring before our eyes.
 Normally history is hardly noticeable, visible only to academics and scholars.
-Today, the pace of historical change, the biblical battles at hand, and the lens from which to view them is different.
+Today, the pace of historical change, and the biblical battles at hand, provide a new lens from which to observe.

-Our individual ability to access information has never been greater—and each day that grows exponentially.
-On the front lines of this intelligence are the scientists and technologists who put all this information to work.
+Our individual ability to access information has never been greater— and each day that access grows exponentially.
+On the front lines of this intelligence are the scientists and technologists who are able put all this information to work.

-Someday, I want to create a Pantheon of the great rock stars and rebels of science and technology.
-I am inspired—truly inspired—by the sheer tenacity, grit, and perseverance of a brand of scientists I see out there and the work that they, against all odds, produce.
+Someday, I want to create a Pantheon of the great rock stars and rebels of science and technology, a new Nobel, one that celebrates the sheer tenacity, grit, and perseverance of a brand of scientists that create ground breaking work against all odds, and opposing forces.

 And then there is Dr. Jim Allison who was recently featured in a documentary on the Independent Lens—what a badass!
 It’s not just the brilliance of Jim’s mind to conceive of and solve a groundbreaking change in cancer therapy, but the incredible strength of his mind and spirit to bring his discovery to us which is awe-inspiring.
 Challenged by the institution and impedimenta to change, he succeeded and won a Nobel Prize for his discovery in cancer immunotherapy and improving the lives of countless individuals.
 Dr. Jim Allison is in my Pantheon.